pypy/pypy/rpython/jit/metainterp/ruleopt/README.md

 It is very easy to write a peephole rule that is not correct in all corner cases.
-Therefore all the rules are proven correct with Z3 before compiled into actual JIT code.
+Therefore all the rules are proven correct with Z3 before compiled into actual JIT code, by default.
 When the proof fails, a (hopefully minimal) counterexample is printed.
 The counterexample consists of values for all the inputs that fulfil the checks, values for the intermediate expressions, and then two *different* values for the source and the target operations.

 E.g. if we try to add the incorrect rule: